jeroennoten/Laravel-AdminLTE/docs/sections/components/tool_components.md

 # Datatables

 > [!Important]
-> This component requires the [Datatables](https://datatables.net/) plugin, so be sure to first setup the plugin on the package configuration file.
-Read more on the [plugins configuration section](/sections/configuration/other#plugins).
-The plugin can be installed locally using `php artisan adminlte:plugins install --plugin=datatables --plugin=datatablesPlugins` command.
-The `datatablesPlugins` provides the files for the tool buttons that are used for the data export feature, so you can avoid its installation if you won't use them.
-After installing the plugins, you will need to include the related plugins files on the configuration file, example of this configuration will be provided later.
+> This component requires the `Datatables` plugin to be enabled on the package configuration file.
+Read more on the [plugins configuration section](/sections/configuration/plugins), and use the `@section('plugins.Datatables', true)` sentence on the blade file where you expect to use the component.

+> [!Warning]
+> The [Datatables](https://datatables.net/) plugin **still requires jQuery**, which **AdminLTE v4** does not bundle anymore.
+The component initialization code is guarded: when neither jQuery nor the plugin are present, a warning is written to the browser console and the element stays a plain **Bootstrap 5** table.
+The jQuery free alternative recommended by AdminLTE v4 is [Tabulator](https://tabulator.info/), which is already available as the `Tabulator` plugin key on the configuration file (this package does not provide a blade component for it yet, you have to initialize it on your own).

 This component represents a wrapper around the well known **Datatables** plugin.
 The component defines the next set of attributes: